pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

        }
    ```

-3. Handled separately according to whether isIndexScan is true or not
+3. Handled separately according to whether `isIndexScan` is true or not.

    ```java
       if (isIndexScan) {